 C. No licensee/permittee may take from Rhode Island, any raptor identified as “State Endangered” in the Rhode Island Natural Heritage Program’s list of “Rare Native Animals of Rhode Island”.

 D. An authorized resident falconer is limited to taking one raptor per year identified as “State Threatened” in the Rhode Island Natural Heritage Program’s list of “Rare Native Animals of Rhode Island.”

 E. The taking by non-resident falconers of raptors identified as “State Threatened” in the Rhode Island Natural Heritage Program’s list of “Rare Native Animals of Rhode Island” is prohibited.

 F. The taking or possession of Osprey (Pandion haliaetus) is prohibited.

 G. No eggs may be taken from nests.

 H. First year (passage) Falconiformes or Accipitriformes may be taken from the wild only during the time period August 11th through February 28th.

-I. Passage Strigiformes may be taken from the wild only during the period of January 24th thru April 11th.
+I. Passage Strigiformes may be taken from the wild only during the period of January 24th through April 11th.

 J. Eyass falconiformes, Accipitriformes, and Strigiformes: